rupadana/filament-api-service/README.md

 ```

 ## Tenant Aware

-If you want to make api routes tenant aware. you can set 'is_tenant_aware' to `true` in your published api-service.php.
+When you want to enable Tenancy on this package you can enable this by setting the config `tenancy.enabled` to `true`.
+This makes sure that your api responses only retreive the data which that user has access to.
+So if a user has access to 2 tenants then enabling this feature will return only the data of those 2 tenants.

 You then also need to set the correct tenant relationship name in the api-service.php with the configkey: `tenant_ownership_relationship_name`.